BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 The third combination `("A", "B")` is no longer valid because we've removed `"A"` from the database, so the rule does not execute.

 The end result of this rule is that, every time a fact is added to `DB_Letters`, it removes every other fact from the database.
 Basically, it limits a database to contain only the most recently added fact.
 We can use the database like normal in every other rule, but this rule will always be running in the background to give the database a unique behavior.
 It's pretty neat!

-This might seem like a pointless rule to have, but actually it's almost identical to one that's in the game and keeps track of whether the best boy Scratch is currently a camp follower or a summoned familiar.
+> This might seem like a pointless rule to have, but actually it's almost identical to one that's in the game and keeps track of whether the best boy Scratch is currently a camp follower or a summoned familiar.
+{.is-info}

 ### Events

 **Events** are another kind of trigger condition.
 They have to be the first condition of a rule, which also means you can only use at most one event per rule.
 Whenever something happens in the game that corresponds to this event, it will trigger all of the rules that use it.

-There are events for when dialogue starts and ends, a change in approval rating, quest progress, being caught committing a crime, casting a spell, and so much more.
+> There are events for when dialogue starts and ends, a change in approval rating, quest progress, being caught committing a crime, casting a spell, and so much more.
+{.is-info}

 Most events have one or more **parameters** that give us information about the event.
 As an example, there is an event named `AddedTo` for when an item is added to a character's inventory.
 All that the event being triggered tells us is that _some_ item has been added to _someone's_ inventory, and so we need the event's parameters to tell us _which_ item has been added to _whose_ inventory.